Arrioc/arrioc.github.oi/index.md

-## The following is a code review that explains the chosen project and its code, analyzes the code for flaws, and decides on a plan for enhancement.
+## The following is a code review
+that explains the chosen project and its code, analyzes the code for flaws, and decides on a plan for enhancement.
 The video is 41m.
-In the very near future I'll edit this down.
+I'd like to edit this down soon.
 It's a bit of a rough second draft. 😅

 Watch [Arrioc's Video!](https://www.youtube.com/watch?v=wDXqfWe2RQw)